yuanyuanbenben/Dynamic_Matrix_Recovery/output/README.md

 ## Output Part

-All simulation experiments and real data examples output and results are saved in this dictionary.
+All simulation experiments and real data examples output and results are saved in this directory.

 <details>